This section includes:

 Note: Many browsers (for example, Netscape) do not require a flag.

-9. In the Server port field, type in the port number the web server software is using.
-The most commonly used port is 80.
+In the Server port field, type in the port number that the web server software is using.
+The most commonly used port number is 80.
+Click OK.

-11. Your client computer is configured, the Documentation Search Service is installed, and the configuration for the new web server software is now complete.
+Your documentation server is configured, and the configuration for the new web server software is now complete.
 Any users who were logged in when configuration was done must log out, and then log back in to activate the search service.

 smit web_configure